Gun control: International and regional gun control

-In 1997, the UN published a study based on member state survey data titled the United Nations International Study on Firearm Regulation which was updated in 1999.
+In 1997, the UN published a study based on member state survey data titled the United Nations International Study on Firearm Regulation, which was updated in 1999.
 (Note: The impetus behind this study was twofold: firstly, there were concerns over the incidence of firearm-related crimes, accidents and suicides; secondly, there was the apprehension that existing regulatory instruments administering the ownership, storage and training in the use of firearms held by civilians might be inadequate.)
-This study was meant to initiate the establishment of a database on civilian firearm regulations which would be run by the Centre for International Crime Prevention, located in Vienna, who were to report on national systems of civilian firearm regulation every two years.
+This study was meant to initiate the establishment of a database on civilian firearm regulations which would be run by the Centre for International Crime Prevention, located in Vienna, which was to report on national systems of civilian firearm regulation every two years.
 These plans never reached fruition and further UN-led efforts to establish international norms for the regulation of civilian-held firearms were stymied.
 Responding to pressure from the U.S. government, (Note: The US government was opposed to a section of the draft proposal calling on countries 'to seriously consider the prohibition of unrestricted trade and private ownership of small arms and light weapons'.) any mention of the regulation of civilian ownership of small arms was removed from the draft proposals for the 2001 UN Programme of Action on Small Arms.

-Although the issue is no longer part of the UN policy debate, since 1991 there have been eight regional agreements involving 110 countries concerning aspects of civilian firearm possession.
-The Bamako Declaration, (Note: The full title is 'The Bamako Declaration on an African Common Position on the Illicit Proliferation, Circulation and Trafficking of Small Arms and Light Weapons (2000)'.) was adopted in Bamako, Mali, on 1 December 2000 by the representatives of the member states of the Organisation of African Unity (OAU).
-The provisions of this declaration recommend that the signatories would establish the illegal possession of small arms and light weapons as a criminal offence under national law in their respective countries.
-UN conducted another study in 2011 and found after identifying a number of methodological problems in studies, it stated "not withstanding such challenges, a significant body of literature tends to suggest that firearm availability predominantly represents a risk factor rather than a protective factor for homicide.
-In particular, a number of quantitative studies tend towards demonstrating a firearm prevalence–homicide association."
+Although the issue is no longer part of the UN policy debate, there have been eight regional agreements since 1991 involving 110 countries concerning aspects of civilian firearm possession.
+The Bamako Declaration (Note: The full title is 'The Bamako Declaration on an African Common Position on the Illicit Proliferation, Circulation and Trafficking of Small Arms and Light Weapons (2000)'.) was adopted in Bamako, Mali on 1 December 2000 by the representatives of the member states of the Organisation of African Unity (OAU).
+The provisions of this declaration recommend that the signatories establish the illegal possession of small arms and light weapons as a criminal offence under national law in their respective countries.
+The UN conducted another study in 2011 and, after identifying a number of methodological problems, stated "Notwithstanding such challenges, a significant body of literature tends to suggest that firearm availability predominantly represents a risk factor rather than a protective factor for homicide.
+In particular, a number of quantitative studies may demonstrate a firearm prevalence–homicide association."